TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 There is no casebook to buy.
 All readings and other assigned materials for the course will be available for free, on this site or elsewhere on the Internet.

-I do not expect to use slides in class, but if I do, the slides will be posted afterward on the course homepage.
+I do not expect to use slides in class, but if I do, the slides will be posted afterward on this page or on the course homepage (as part of the online syllabus) or both.

 Your grade for this course will be based on a single long research paper, described in great detail below.